 But the Label-It project marked another first.
 Dave asked his uncle if he could use his photography skills to take all of the site photos.
 He reasoned that he could save his uncle hundreds of dollars versus buying generic stock photos.
 Plus, those unique photos would give his site a unique edge – no other site would have those same photos.
-His uncle was reluctant at first, thinking it would be a big hassle.
-But the hassle was minimal and those photos are the main reasons why his uncle was very impressed with the site.
+His uncle was reluctant at first, thinking it would be a big hassle and a bigger expense.
+But the hassle and cost were minimal and those photos are the main reasons why his uncle was very impressed with the site.
 (Actually, Dave was quite pumped about them himself.)
 Little did Dave know at the time how helpful this idea would be in the future.

 Dave’s uncle figured that he could start an official web design business, but he decided to ignore his uncle’s wisdom and play it safe.

-Dave lost his dad in 2015 and his mom in the spring of 2022.
-While pondering the life of his mom, he realized how she had lived so much in fear that she never took many risks in life, at least not past the age of 18, never stepping out to live her dreams as she got older.
-Dave realized at that point that he had let fear keep him from promoting the photography and web design skills that he had developed over many years.
-He decided to stand in the face of these fears and to put his skills ‘out there’ instead of people always approaching him.
+Dave lost some key people in his life between 2015 and the spring of 2022.
+While thinking about how so many of them lived in fear of taking risks or living out dreams because of other fears, like failure or ridicule, Dave realized at that point that he had let fear keep him from promoting the photography and web design skills that he had developed over many years.
+He decided to stand in the face of these fears and put his skills ‘out there’ instead of people always approaching him.

 Dave began intense research into a web design platform that was better suited to the interests of clients than the one he had used for the 2018 Label-It re-design.
 Once he found one, and after more intensive research to learn it, he began the process of designing the Sight & Sound site and launched it in August 2022.

-In December 2022, after some acquaintance with the owners of HomeTime BBQ & Bakery (and a few servings of brisket), Dave was asked to re-design their website after some not-very-good experiences with their previous web designer.
+In December 2022, after some acquaintance with the owners of HomeTime BBQ & Bakery (and a few servings of brisket), Dave was asked to design an entirely new site after some not-very-good experiences with their previous web designer and problems with their site.
 He also took all but a couple of photos for the site.
 Within 2 months, their new site was averaging 600 clicks from Google Search per month (with a brand new URL/web address) in a local market of less than 20,000 people.
 This was the springboard that the “sight” side of our business needed.

 Dave refers to Sue as currently being the main “sound” in Sight & Sound Studios.
 Her lifelong love of music is described here, but suffice it to say that hardly a moment goes by without Sue singing, humming, or listening to music in her home.
 And like Dave, there’s probably always a song playing in her mind when she’s away from music.

 Her advice regarding Sight & Sound has been invaluable.
-First, she came up with the name and therefore birthed the idea of this being more than a site about web design and photography.
-She also suggests artistic ways for Dave to bring website designs to life.
+First, she came up with the name and therefore birthed the idea of this being more than about web design and photography.
+She also gives artistic feedback about website designs.
 Her suggestions about color and animation are most useful.
 If what we produce can be called “creative content,” then Dave is the “content” and Sue is the “creative.”